-Corresponds to warning on UI / Exception in Logs: Suspect Windows accounts encountered processing OS objects [UI] [Old message replaced by the message below in 3.2].
-We could not load/read data while processing OS objects.
+Corresponds to Suspect Windows accounts encountered processing OS objects [UI] [Old message warning on UI / replaced by the message below in 3.2].
+Exception in Logs: We could not load/read data while processing OS objects.
 Please check the Activity logs of the server for possible solutions to avoid this.
 [UI].
-Type of exception: ERROR - failed to get SAM account name for the SID:

-Cause: Failed to get SAM account name for the SID Solution: Check if the Active DirectoryEntry from which the sid was obtained is valid or has read/write permission.
+Type of exception: ERROR - failed to get SAM account name for the SID: Cause: Failed to get SAM account name for the SID cause.
+Tanca to get 5/10/1 decount name for the 5/5 Solution: Check if the Active DirectoryEntry from which the sid was obtained is valid or has read/ write permission.
 New Error Message: Suspect Windows accounts encountered processing OS objects.
-Active Directory entry from which SID [specific SID] was obtained is not valid or does not have required permissions.
-Reason for not getting negative findings: Users and group accounts are fetched using SQL Server's file permissions and registry permissions.
+Active Directory entry from which SID [specific SID] was obtained is not valid or does not have required permissions. · Reason for not Users and group accounts are fetched using SQL Server's file permissions and registry getting negative permissions.
 So, users and groups exist and are accessible.
-For every user or group, there will be a directory path and the path has an object class that will not be unknown in normal functionality, it will be amongst user, group, computer, or inetOrgPerson.
+For every user or group, there findings: will be a directory path and the path has an object class that will not be unknown in normal functionality, it will be amongst user, group, computer, or inetOrgPerson.
 So in normal functionality, the object class won't be unknown therefore the negative case is not reproduced.